Wildlife Habitat Restoration on Private Lands - Professional Training

 Recipients will be recognized and receive a plaque at an informal awards dinner at the Wildlife Habitat Restoration on Private Lands Conference on the evening of May 4, 2016.
-The sponsor of this recognition is the Arkansas Wildlife Federation.

 Nominations are solicited from wildlife and natural resource professionals who have worked with the landowner and conducted site-visits of their property, assisted in restoration efforts and programs.
 Landowners who are nominated and do not receive the award will not be contacted by the awards committee.
 Professionals can re-nominate landowners who do not receive the award from past years.

 This award recipient is selected by committee members representing the Arkansas Game & Fish Commission, USDA Natural Resources Conservation Service, U.S. Fish and Wildlife Service, Arkansas Forestry Commission, University of Arkansas Division of Agriculture, and the Arkansas Forest Resources Center.

 Recipients of the Arkansas Landowner Stewardship Award - private non-industrial landowners whose outstanding contributions to wildlife habitat restoration are deserving of recognition